Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

 A unique API key is generated with AWS Secrets when the servers are first created using our CLI.
 This API key is injected into every WebSocket server as an environment variable and safely retrievable in your AWS Secrets page.
 The API key should then be included as an environment variable on your login server.

-We recommend using Cerebellum SDK to generate a short-lived token using your API key upon user authentication.
+We recommend using the Cerebellum SDK to generate a short-lived token using your API key upon user authentication.
 This process ensures that the API key remains secure on your login servers and is not exposed to clients or external parties.

 Cerebellum takes the following steps to secure its servers: